djsalvat/labb/README.md

 ## Intro
 A repository consists of a set of named books, which in turn contains a list of entries.
+The books and entries are saved as a json file in a hidden directory.
 Each entry can contain text, latex equations, images, code blocks (not implemented yet),
 and citations.
 Tags can be added to entries for future implementation of a tag search.

 ## Usage
 An install script is still being developed.
 Basic usage is